-- 1) There will usually be 1 quiz every week at the beginning of class approximately 5 to 10 minutes long.
-Quizzes will be on material covered in previous three lectures.
+- 1) There will usually be 1 to 2 short quizzes every .
+Quizzes are given at the beginning of class approximately 5 to 10 minutes.
+Quizzes will be on material covered in previous three lectures and focus on a topic that you will be informed about.
 There are two midterms and a final. - 2) Students are expected to be on time for every session.
 Every two tardies (latenesses) for any of the sessions counts for one absence and only 4 absences are allowed.
 Students will be dropped from the class if they any combination of absences and tardies that add up to 4 absences.
 See attendance section below for details. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of the grade. - 4) You are responsible for recording all of your grades in a single spot so that you can calculate your "current" grade at any time in the course.